dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 would be so much better off if your sardonically materialistic philosophy never existed.

+- large evaporations and diffusions of wealth may preordain/foreshadow/initiate conflict.

 The notion that we could have a society without money is bizarre, yet I hear it all the time.
 No man is an island and no economy is an island.
 Even if your economy has no concept of money, it still needs